joseamador0898/akuna_capital_options_101/README.md

 A straddle is made up of:
 A: a call minus a future
 B: a call minus a call on a higher strike
-C: a strike plus a put on the same strike
+C: a call plus a put on the same strike
 D: a call on a strike minus a put on that same strike
 E: one call strike minus 2 calls on the next strike plus a call on the 3rd strike
 F: a lower strike call plus a higher strike put